tsxepo-web/TourOfHeroesBackendApi/README.md

 <p>
 </p>

 The project uses layered architecture design.
-Refer to [a link](https://github.com/tsxepo-web/TourOfHeroesBackendApi/blob/master/TourOfHeroesArch.drawio.png) TourOfHeroesArch.drawio.png for a visual design.
+Refer to [png](https://github.com/tsxepo-web/TourOfHeroesBackendApi/blob/master/TourOfHeroesArch.drawio.png) TourOfHeroesArch.drawio.png for a visual design.

 ## About the project
 This project is created for a simple Hero vs Villain game.